hmer-package/website/learning_resources.md

 3. Stochastic practical tutorial: a practical introduction to _hmer_'s functionalities for the calibration of models presenting stochasticity and/or bimodality.

 ## Template to set up HME on your model
-This repository contains an R-script called [Template_hmer_script](https://raw.githubusercontent.com/hmer-package/website/gh-pages/Template_hmer_script.R) that will guide you through setting up history matching with emulation on your model of interest.
+This repository contains an R-script [Template_hmer_script](https://raw.githubusercontent.com/hmer-package/website/gh-pages/Template_hmer_script.R) that will guide you through setting up history matching with emulation on your model of interest.

 ## References